calshius/ai-fitness/README.md

 - **Personalized Analysis**: Get insights specific to your data and patterns
 - **Structured Recommendations**: Receive clear observations, dietary suggestions, and summaries
 - **Interactive Chat Interface**: Conversational UI for asking questions about your fitness data
+- **Multiple AI Models**: Choose from various language models with different capabilities and speeds
 - **File Upload**: Easy upload of fitness data files from MyFitnessPal and Garmin Connect

 ## Project Structure